-- There were no safety concerns identified for the enzyme preparation, the enzyme itself or the source micro-organism. - As no hazards were identified for β-galactosidase derived from B. circulans ATCC 31382, or the micro-organism itself, no health standard was considered necessary. - The Acceptable Daily Intake (ADI) for β-galactosidase from B. circulans ATCC 31382 is 'not specified'. - The precise taxonomic identity of the source micro-organism is uncertain.
-Consequently it is considered that the most informative name would be B. circulans ATCC 31382. - The properties of the enzyme β-galactosidase from the micro-organism B. circulans ATCC 31382 were consistent with the general enzyme specifications published by JECFA. - The enzyme β-galactosidase performs its specified technological functions under the process and manufacturing condition for GOS production. - There is no detectable soybean protein in the final enzyme preparation and no enzyme activity or soybean protein in the GOS product.
+- There were no safety concerns identified for the enzyme preparation, the enzyme itself or the source micro-organism. - As no hazards were identified for β -galactosidase derived from B. circulans ATCC 31382, or the micro-organism itself, no health standard was considered necessary. - The FSANZ Acceptable Daily Intake (ADI) for β-galactosidase from B. circulans ATCC 31382 is 'not specified'.
+This means there is unlikely to be a health risk when the enzyme is used in accordance with good manufacturing practice.
+An estimate of dietary exposure is not required for the use of the enzyme. - The precise taxonomic identity of the source micro-organism is uncertain.
+Consequently it is considered that the most informative name would be Bacillus circulans ATCC 31382. - The properties of the enzyme β-galactosidase from the micro-organism B. circulans (ATCC 31382 were consistent with the general enzyme specifications published by the Joint FAO/WHO Expert Committee on Food Additives (JECFA). - The enzyme β-galactosidase performs its specified technological functions under the process and manufacturing conditions for GOS production. - There is no detectable soybean protein in the final enzyme preparation and no enzyme activity or soybean protein in the GOS product.